MarahGhadi/Bootstrap-Basics-Phase-1/README.md

 ## Agile,Git, and fundamentals of Javascript
 In this phase we learned about the basics of bootstrap,  javascript and Git
-# Frist Project
+## Frist Project
-# I write three HTML Pages include :
+ I wrote three HTML Pages include :
-# 1- index.HTML
+## 1- index.HTML
  in this projet i used bootstrap & i learned the grid system of bootstrap.
 - I linked this page with Style.Css file contain the design of the project .
 - I used diffrent library : CSS,JS, bootstrap and W3 .